XpressAI/xircuits.io/docs/main/tutorials/getting-started-with-xircuits.md

 This command will launch the Xircuits interface, where you can build and manage your workflows.

-## Running a "Hello World" Example
+## Running a Xircuits Workflow

 ### Open an Example File

 To get started with a simple workflow, let's open a pre-existing example file:

-1. **Navigate to Examples:** In the Xircuits interface, navigate to the `xai_components/xai_tensorflow_keras/examples/` directory.
+1. **Navigate to Examples:** In the Xircuits interface, use the file browser to navigate to the `xai_components/xai_controlflow/` directory.
 2. **Select an Example:** Open any `.xircuits` file of your choice.
 You can also right-click on the library in the component tray within Xircuits and select 'Show Examples' to explore available workflows.

 ### View the Xircuits Canvas

 Once you open a Xircuits canvas, you will see a visual representation of your workflow.
 Here’s what you need to know:

-1. **Workflow Structure:** The workflow progresses from the `Start` node to the `Finish` node, connected by blue links.
+1. **Workflow Structure:** The workflow progresses from the `Start` node to the `Finish` node, connected links that represent different aspects of the workflow.
-2. **Nodes and Links:** Nodes represent components, and links represent the flow of data between these components.
-Each node may have parameter ports for input and output, allowing you to pass data between components.

-### Modify the Workflow

-Customizing your workflow is simple:

-1. **Edit Parameters:** Double-click on a component to edit its parameters.
-For example, you can change the `training_epochs` parameter in the `TrainImageClassifier` component to 3.
-2. **Add Components:** Drag components from the component tray into your workflow or create links between nodes to add more functionality.
+2. **Nodes and Links:** Nodes represent components within your workflow and are connected by links.
+There are two common types of nodes:
+    - **Component Nodes:** These nodes perform actions or tasks within your workflow.
+They have flow ports at the top to manage the execution flow, with at least one flow inPort and outPort.
+The flow links connecting these ports are blue and flowing, indicating the execution sequence of the workflow.
+    - **Parameter Nodes:** These nodes supply values to the component nodes, influencing their behavior.
+They do not have icons and are connected to the component nodes via solid gray links.
+You can edit the values of parameter nodes by double-clicking on them.

-### Save and Compile
+### Compile and Run

-After making your modifications, you need to save and compile the workflow:
+After observing the workflow, you need to compile and run it:

-1. **Save Your Changes:** Click 'Save' to save your workflow.
+1. **Save & Compile:** Click 'Save' to save your workflow.
 2. **Compile the Workflow:** Click 'Compile' to generate a Python script with the same name as your `.xircuits` file.

-### Run the Workflow

-Now, let's execute the workflow:

-1. **Save & Compile:** Press the `Save & Compile` button.
-If there are unsaved changes, you’ll be prompted to save them.
-2. **Choose Python Kernel:** Select the Python kernel to execute the workflow.
+3. **Run the Workflow:** Select the Python kernel to execute the workflow.

-You should see output indicating the workflow is running, including training progress and results.
-For example:
+You should see output indicating the workflow is running, including the execution steps and results.
+For example, if you opened ControlflowBranch.xircuits, on the output you'll see:

 ```plaintext
 ======================================